SincemeTom/ScriptableRenderPipeline/com.unity.render-pipelines.high-definition/Documentation~/Override-Screen-Space-Reflection.md

 # Screen Space Reflection

 The **Screen Space Reflection** (SSR) override is a High Definition Render Pipeline (HDRP) feature that uses the depth and color buffer of the screen to calculate reflections.
-For information about how SSR works in HDRP, see the [Reflection documentation](Reflection-in-HDRP.md#ScreenSpaceReflection).
+For information about how SSR works in HDRP, see the [reflection documentation](Reflection-in-HDRP.md#ScreenSpaceReflection).

 ## Using Screen Space Reflection